LtWilhelm/spooky-scary-skeletons/items.md

 - [ ] Hourglass: freezes all monsters for one turn.
 One time use
 - [ ] Music box: Attracts skeletons to the room it's used in for 3 turns.
 3 uses
-- [ ] Cursed dice (game room): Has 50/50 chance of teleporting a random skeleton to you or an opponent.
+- [ ] Cursed dice (game room): Has 50/50 chance of teleporting a random skeleton to you or an opponent when you search a room.
+Points gained while searching are doubled
 - [ ] Spectral Compass: Points towards the treasure on this floor.
 If the treasure has been collected, points to the stairs instead.
 Shows nearby skeletons and prevents you from being captured 3 times, at which point it